kubernetes/enhancements/keps/sig-instrumentation/draft-20190404-kubernetes-control-plane-metrics-stability.md

 Also, we should note that this approach can be manufactured in-place; this framework could be rolled out without actually introducing any backwards-incompatible changes (unlike moving stable metrics to a '/metrics/v1' endpoint).

+There is also some inflexibility in responding to the situation where code is re-architected in such a way that it's no longer feasible to provide a metric (e.g. there's no longer anything to measure).
+Generally, we would want to try to avoid this situation by not making a metric stable if there's any way for it to get refactored away.
+Currently, in this sort of case, the metrics stability proposal would only dictate that we continue to register the metric and undergo the normal metric deprecation policy, as it would be necessary for avoiding ingestion pipeline breakages (thanks @DirectXMan12 for pointing this out).

 ## Alternatives

 Using a more traditional versioned endpoint was one of the first suggested ideas.
 However, metrics basically form a single API group so making a change to a single (previously considered stable) metric would necessitate a version bump for all metrics.
 In the worst case, version bumps for metrics could occur with each release, which is undesirable from a consumption point of view.

 It would also be possible to group metrics into distinct endpoints, in order to avoid global version bumps.
 However, this breaks the more common metrics ingestion patterns, i.e. as a consumer of metrics for a component, you would no longer be able to assume all of your relevant metrics come from one location.
 This is also a potentially confusing pattern for consumer of metrics, since you would have to manage a series of metrics for a given component and also be cognizant of the version for each of these components.
 It would be easy to get wrong.

 Alternatively, one lightweight solution which was previously suggested was documenting the metrics which have stability guarantees.
 However, this is prone to documentation rot and adds manual (and error-prone) overhead to the metrics process.

 ## Unresolved Questions

 Static analysis for validation - Having a set of wrappers in place which allows us to define custom metadata on metrics is quite powerful, since it enables a number of _theorectically possible_ features, like static analysis for verifying metric guarantees during a precommit phase.
 How we would actually go about doing this is TBD.
 It is possible to use the metrics registry to output metric descriptions in a separate endpoint; using static analysis we could validate metrics descriptions with our stability rules.

 Initial alpha phase - Ideally, I would like to have alpha metrics disabled by default, but toggleable if explicit command-line flags are passed to the binary (i.e. '--enable-alpha-metrics=all-metrics').
 This would be consistent with the traditional kubernetes definition of alpha features.
 However, since all control-plane metrics are currently in an alpha state (i.e. have no stability guarantees), disabling alpha metrics by default would entail that shipping this feature would mean no metrics would be enabled by default, which is obviously undesirable.